peteroupc/peteroupc.github.io/morealg.md

             if err == 999 or (errbelow > errabove and fromBelow): err = errbelow
             # maxErrorTol is the maximum error tolerance for this value of i
-            # NOTE: Can be reduced for better correctness, but may
+            # NOTE: Can be reduced without affecting correctness,
-            # not be greater than offset/3.
+            # but may not be greater than offset/3.
             maxErrorTol = offset/3
             errTargetProportion = err / maxErrorTol
             if err < maxErrorTol: